 4800 Liberty Avenue

-Spill is BYOF: bring your own food.
-Their focus is on Italian wine, and it makes for a really nice date spot or girls’ night.
-And it won’t just be Montepulcianos and Pinot Grigios on their wine rack.
+Spill is BYOF (bring your own food) and they even keep local restaurant menus to help you pair dinner with your wine, making for a really nice date spot or girls’ night.
+Their focus is on Italy, but it won’t just be Montepulcianos and Pinot Grigios on their wine rack.
 You can get Refosco dal Peduncolo Rosso, the Italian regional variation of the Refošk grape mentioned above.
 They’re also serious about getting well-aged wines, such as their Maniago Ronco Broilo, which gets a gorgeous golden color and a delicate bouquet on the palate from its long aging period.
+Purchase by the glass, bottle, or case and sample before you commit.

 Cuvée